karthikathota/networking/Database_Model/Readme.md

 ### 1.Relational Database Model:

-=> Data is organized into tables with rows and columns. < br />
+Data is organized into tables with rows and columns.
-=> Tables are related to each other through keys (primary and foreign keys). < br />
+Tables are related to each other through keys (primary and foreign keys).
-=> Examples of relational database systems include MySQL, PostgreSQL, Oracle, and Microsoft SQL Server. < br />
+Examples of relational database systems include MySQL, PostgreSQL, Oracle, and Microsoft SQL Server.

 ### 2.Hierarchical Database Model: